-- Amortized cost: Financial assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest (SPPI), and that are not designated at FVTPL, are measured at amortized cost.
-The carrying amount of these assets is adjusted by any expected credit loss (ECL) allowance; - FVTPL: Financial assets that do not meet the criteria for amortized cost or FVOCI are measured at FVTPL.
-A gain or loss on a debt investment that is subsequently measured at FVTPL is recognized in net income and presented in the statement of net income within changes in fair value of investments in the period in which it arises.
-Interest income from these financial assets is included in interest income.
-Interest income is calculated using the customer coupon rate; and - FVOCI: Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI, and that are not designated at FVTPL, are measured at FVOCI.
-Movements in the carrying amount are taken through other comprehensive income (OCI), except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses on the instrument's amortized cost, which are recognized in net income.
-When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity to net income and recognized in Interest income.
+- Amortized cost: Financial assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest ("SPPI"), and that are not designated at FVTPL, are measured at amortized cost.
+The carrying amount of these assets is adjusted by any expected credit loss ("ECL") allowance.
+The Corporation has no financial instruments measured at amortized cost; - FVTPL: Financial assets that do not meet the criteria for amortized cost or FVOCI are measured at FVTPL.
+A gain or loss on a debt investment that is subsequently measured at FVTPL is recognized in the statement of profit or loss and presented within changes in fair value of investments in the period in which it arises.
+Interest income from these financial assets is calculated using the yield on investments; and - FVOCI: Financial assets that are held for collection of contractual cash flows and for selling the assets, where the assets' cash flows represent SPPI, and that are not designated at FVTPL, are measured at FVOCI.
+Movements in the carrying amount are taken through other comprehensive income ("OCI"), except for the recognition of impairment gains or losses, interest income and foreign exchange gains and losses on the instrument's amortized cost, which are recognized in the statement of profit or loss.
+When the financial asset is derecognized, the cumulative gain or loss previously recognized in OCI is reclassified from equity and recognized in Interest income.
 The Corporation has no financial instruments measured at FVOCI.